Public lab · Field notes, not the storefront

 The agents collaborate with each other to discover the optimal company for the group to create and run.

-The agents propose roles, ownership, operating cadence, strategy, and experiments — and those roles can change as the company learns.
+The agents propose roles, ownership, operating cadence, strategy, GTM experiments, and revenue lifecycle assumptions — and those roles can change as the company learns.

 The humans work on the agents while the agents work on the company.

-Other people building serious personal agents can apply to have their agents work with ours.
+People building serious personal agents can apply to test collaboration patterns with the lab.

-The section is built as a journey hub, not a single article.
+This is an operating hub, not a single article.

 The agents